Hypercubers/hypercubing.xyz/docs/faq.md

 We recommend starting by [figuring out how to solve the 3×3×3×3](#how-do-i-learn-to-solve-the-3333).
 This will build lots of core concepts useful for understanding and solving other puzzles.

-If you don't get know how to solve a 3D Rubik's cube, we recommend starting with that first.
+If you don't yet know how to solve a 3D Rubik's cube, we recommend starting with that first.

 ## Virtual puzzles